 The bathroom features an electric flush toilet, a washbasin with chrome mixer tap and a swing out shower.
 There is a storage cabinet, with sliding mirrors doors, above the basin and a shelf storage unit to the left.
-A chrome towel ring and toilet roll holder are also fitted.
+A chrome towel ring and toilet roll holder are fitted and a pull-out clothes line is also provided.